thuml/depyf/docs/walk_through.rst

 PyTorch compiler is a Just-In-Time compiler
 --------------------------------------------

 The first concept we have to know is that PyTorch compiler is a Just-In-Time compiler.
 So what does `Just-In-Time compiler` mean?
-Well, let's look at another example:
+Well, let's look at an example:

 .. code-block:: python